 - Current State (consent state applicable to the current event and associated tags)

-GTM Server-Side Preview
+Consent Mode in GTM Server-Side Preview

 object.
 From here, you can use the consent state to block or allow certain tags from firing based on the user’s consent preferences.
 Or pass the consent state to your tags for further analysis downstream.